sstothec/AAC_Call_Gen/README.md

 D. Run AAC_Call_Generator.py script (e.g. through a .bat, example bat file included)

-2. Run download exe from releases page https://github.com/sstothec/AAC_Call_Gen/releases/tag/0.6 and run.
+2. Download exe from releases page https://github.com/sstothec/AAC_Call_Gen/releases/tag/0.6 and run.
 NOTE: The script generates and removes .mp3 files for the voice in the directory you run the script from.
 Certain actions/bugs may result in files being leftover.